Understanding the Otherkin Phenomenon

 Okay, so, managing otherkin identities at work?
 It's not just about being "woke"—it's about real-world strategies that keep things running smoothly.
 Think of it this way: inclusive practices actually boost productivity.

 • Start by creating policies that actually mean something.
 Don't just say you're inclusive; show it.
 Accommodate diverse expressions of identity.
-This could mean avatars in virtual meetings or respecting different pronouns, as mentioned by Wikipedia.
+This could mean avatars in virtual meetings or respecting different pronouns.

 • ensure equitable treatment. this applies to everything, from promotions to project assignments.
 No one should feel penalized for their identity.